ecashin/flippitydigits/README.md

 that are forward from those that are backward.
 I made this game for a child.
 She thought it was fun, and she improved quickly.

+The C++ version of the game can only be run in the source directory (or another where the original_sounds directory appears).

 ## Two Implementations

-This distribution includes a web-based version of the game in web/ and a fun but somewhat delicate C++ implementation---delicate because of dependencies.
+This distribution includes a numbers-only web-based version of the game in web/ and a fun but somewhat delicate C++ implementation---delicate because of dependencies.

 You can find a demo of the web version here: